 And Weston Price, in his research in the 1930s, showed that in fact, in hunter-gather societies where no grain is consumed, cancer does not manifest.
 This is why Stefansson called cancer “a disease of civilization”.

 In addition, grains, even whole ones, are very high in carbohydrates.
 There is a huge and growing volume of research which implicates a high carb diet in the epidemics of obesity, diabetes, heart disease and a host of other health problems in the United States.

 And cereal grains aren’t that nutritious either.
 They offer much smaller amounts of vitamins and minerals than animal-sourced foods, and the polyunsaturated oils in grains are unstable and spoil (oxidize) very easily.

 Rancid fats have some pretty nasty health effects.
 Unstable fats are being implicated in the inflammatory process which is at the root of fatty liver disease, heart disease, and atherosclerosis.
 I avoid polyunsaturated fats from grain as much as possible for this reason.

 Cereal grains cannot be digested in their raw state by humans, as we don’t have 4 stomachs like ruminant animals to break these foods down.
 Actually, grains aren’t healthy for ruminant animals either.
 Feeding grain to cows and pigs makes them sick; it lowers the pH of their stomach acid which allows lethal strains of bacteria to take hold.

-In traditional cultures around the world, whole grains and the breads made from them are prepared differently.
+In traditional cultures around the world, whole grains and the bread made from them are prepared differently.
 The grains are soaked, fermented and ground just before eating or baking them into bread.
-The fats in the grain seed is still fresh then, the soaking and fermenting removes the anti-nutrient toxins.
+The fats in the grain seed are still fresh then, the soaking and fermenting process removes the anti-nutrient toxins.
 The resulting grain dish or bread is healthier.

 Resources for Further Reading